St. Matthew's Episcopal Church and Churchyard

 St. Matthew's Episcopal Church and Churchyard is a historic Episcopal church located on St. Mary's Road, Hillsborough, Orange County, North Carolina.
-The first three bays of the Gothic Revival-style brick church were built between 1825–1826, and its rear was extended by another bay in 1868.
+The first three bays of the Gothic Revival-style brick church were built between 1825 and 1826, and its rear was extended by another bay in 1868.
 It features a square entrance tower built in 1830, which was rebuilt in 1850.
 The tower has a pyramidal spire and lancet windows.
+The brickwork was laid in Flemish bond.

 The property was listed on the National Register of Historic Places in 1971.
 It is located in the Hillsborough Historic District.